Spring Cleaning is the Perfect Time to Reevaluate Kids’ Toy Needs

 Organize the toys into groups

 As you’re going through toys to keep or throw out, put all toys of the same style together.
 This way, you can see how much you have of each kind of thing.

 It makes complete sense to ask your child to pick a manageable number of stuffed animals to keep and get rid of the rest if they have several dozen.

 Assign locations by category

-Once you have all the toys organized into categories, select locations for each type of toy to go when it’s not being used.
+Reevaluating kids’ toy needs involves organizing too.
+Once have all the toys organized into categories, select locations for each type of toy to go when it’s not being used.
 Some good ways to organize include bins or cubbies.

 One big toy box is a traditional way to put away toys, but it’s usually terrible in practice.
 The toys get piled in and damaged, and the child can’t find anything, leading to pulling out a big pile onto the floor every time they play.